 Lending protocols are commonly used for yield generation.
 A stablecoin holder can deposit their funds into a lending platform, where borrowers can borrow these stablecoins by providing collateral.
 The interest paid by borrowers is then distributed among the stablecoin holders, allowing them to earn a yield on their investment.

-Liquidity mining is another popular route for passive returns.
+Liquidity provision is another popular route for passive returns.
 In this approach, stablecoin holders can provide liquidity to decentralized exchanges (DEXs) by depositing their stablecoins and another cryptocurrency into a liquidity pool.
 By doing so, they earn a portion of the trading fees generated by the DEX.

 Stablecoin yield farming denotes the use of multiple DeFi mechanisms or revenue streams to generate yield.